Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: Experiments and Results

-In Figures \ref{fig:results-mtl-qualitative} and \ref{fig:results-mtl-qualitative-new-scene}, we present qualitative samples to contextualize the quantitative results presented earlier.
-In the first Figure, we show samples from the Dronescapes-Test dataset, with black images where there is no available ground truth due to lack of a SfM-based reconstruction in the original work.
+In the first figure, we show samples from the Dronescapes-Test dataset, with black images where there is no available ground truth due to lack of a SfM-based reconstruction in the original work.
 Nonetheless, our model still manages to capture relevant information on these tasks as well.
 For semantic segmentation, the results are similarly consistent, but the inherent ambiguity of the task makes alignment with human annotators challenging.
 For instance, our network predicts the bottom half of the oil rig (third row) as 'little-object' (a class including boats), whereas annotators labeled it as 'residential' (building).

 The second figure presents qualitative results from two completely unseen video scenes.
 It should be noted that the scene in the first row was included in Dronescapes2-M+ (but not that particular video), showcasing how performance on a specific scene can be drastically improved via fine-tuning if the deployment environment is known in advance, which is a valid use-case in practice (i.e. agriculture or building surveillance).
 One only needs to fly an UAV around that scene a few times and run our data-pipeline, followed by fine-tuning and potentially knowledge distillation.
 The second row is from a completely unrelated video downloaded from the internet showcasing generalization.